SFUAD’s amazing facilities provide unparalleled classroom, internship, and networking opportunities for students.

 Co-located with the Film School, Garson Studios has hosted the production of more than 30 professional feature films over the past 20 years.
 Stage A has the largest permanent green screen in the state of New Mexico and students from the Film School have the unique opportunity to intern on professional productions on all three soundstages alongside Hollywood professionals.

 Films made at Garson Studios range from No Country for Old Men to Cowboys & Aliens and have starred renowned actors such as Jeff Bridges, Natalie Portman, Samuel Jackson, Tommy Lee Jones, Harrison Ford and Daniel Craig.
-A&E’s highest-rated TV series ever, Longmire, has completed its third season at Garson.
+A&E’s highest-rated TV series ever, Longmire, has completed its fifth season at Garson.

 The Screen is New Mexico’s premier cinematheque.
 Curated by Brent Kliewer, The Screen showcases the finest in world, art, and independent cinema – with all movies free of charge for Film School students.
 In the daytime, The Screen doubles as a classroom for the study and analysis of films; at night, it’s home to a student-run film club.
 Students can also schedule The Screen for displaying their latest work.
 Notable guests who have presented their films to students include Robert Redford, Mickey Rooney, Cate Blanchett, Larry McMurtry, Mariette Hartley, and many others.